AeschylusOfEleusis/AeschylusOfEleusis.github.io/_posts/2025-06-04-Foundations-Quantum-Mechanics.md

 The hidden-variable argument deserves particular attention in these notes because it connects to both the Bohm entries in the wave mechanics section and the Bell entries later.
 Von Neumann's proof assumes that the expectation value of a sum of observables equals the sum of the expectation values, even for observables that cannot be simultaneously measured.
 This linearity assumption is not physically motivated for non-commuting observables, and it is precisely this assumption that Bohm's theory violates.
 Bell later made this criticism explicit and devastating.

-*A note on citation dates.* The website lists this entry under the year 1929.
-The book itself was published by Springer in **1932**.
-The year 1929 likely refers to earlier related papers and lectures (circa 1927--1931) that were later consolidated into the 1932 monograph.
-The canonical citation should read 1932.

 **S18: Heisenberg, *The Physical Principles of the Quantum Theory* (1930).** Heisenberg's monograph presents quantum mechanics from the matrix-mechanical perspective.
 It contains the detailed exposition of the uncertainty principle and its physical consequences, treating the uncertainty relations not merely as mathematical results but as interpretive cornerstones of the Copenhagen framework.
 The book is one of the primary sources for understanding what "the Copenhagen interpretation" meant to its architects, as opposed to the various simplified or caricatured versions that circulate in textbook presentations.